Sky Sports: Game of the Day/Premier League Replay

-The lead commentators that appear on Game of the Day and Premier League Replay, consist of a variety of freelancers including : Peter Drury, Jim Proudfoot, Joe Speight, Ian Darke, Gary Taphouse, Nigel Adderley, Mark Scott and Jonathan Beck.
+The lead commentators that appear on Game of the Day and Premier League Replay, consist of a variety of freelancers including: Peter Drury, Jim Proudfoot, Joe Speight, Ian Darke, Gary Taphouse, Nigel Adderley, Mark Scott and Jonathan Beck.
 Whilst the co-commentators include, Tony Gale, Keith Andrews, Andy Walker, Garry Birtles, Davie Provan, Don Goodman, David Phillips, Danny Gabbidon, Terry Gibson, Iain Dowie and Efan Ekoku.
 These are the same feeds as IMG use for the Premier League Productions World Feed to broadcast to international audiences.
-Games that air on BT Sport, that Sky Sports show highlights clips of, across their digital and interactive platforms, feature Premier League Productions World Feed commentary.
+Games that air on TNT Sports, that Sky Sports show highlights clips of, across their digital and interactive platforms, feature Premier League Productions World Feed commentary.

 English Football League

-Sky Sports broadcasts exclusive live coverage of the English Football League and EFL Cup.
-Sky show a total of 148 matches each season, up to 2023–24 from the Championship, League One, League Two, EFL Cup and EFL Trophy.
-David Prutton and Michelle Owen are the presenters of the EFL coverage.
-Gary Weaver, Daniel Mann, Alan Parry, David Stowell, Pien Meulensteen, Ian Crocker, Seb Hutchinson, Rob Palmer and Gary Taphouse are the main commentators.
+From the start of the 2024–25 season, Sky broadcast over 1000 matches per season, including 328 Championship, 248 League One, 248 League Two, all 15 play-off, all 93 EFL Cup, all 127 EFL Trophy matches respectively.
+This included a live stream every match of the opening weekend of the 2024/25 season live, including games scheduled for 3pm.
+David Prutton, Michelle Owen and Julian Warren are the presenters of the EFL coverage.
+Gary Weaver, Daniel Mann, David Stowell, Pien Meulensteen, Ian Crocker, Seb Hutchinson, Rob Palmer and Gary Taphouse are the main commentators.
 The main studio pundits and co-commentators include Andy Hinchcliffe, Keith Andrews, Don Goodman and Lee Hendrie.
-Freelance pundits, Clinton Morrison, Jobi McAnuff and Danny Gabbidon also occasionally appear in the studio and in co-commentary respectively.
+Freelance pundits, Clinton Morrison, Jobi McAnuff and Curtis Davies also occasionally appear in the studio and in co-commentary respectively.
 Jonathan Oakes, David Craig and Guy Havord are the reporters.